ROCm/AMDMIGraphX/docs/dev/env_vars.rst

 Set to "1", "enable", "enabled", "yes", or "true" to use.
 Disable using the rocMLIR library.

-.. envvar:: MIGRAPHX_ENABLE_EXTRA_MLIR
-Set to "1", "enable", "enabled", "yes", or "true" to use.
-Enables additional opportunities to use MLIR that may improve performance.

 .. envvar:: MIGRAPHX_COPY_LITERALS

 Set to "1", "enable", "enabled", "yes", or "true" to use.